 Taurine, in a mouse model of hemochromatosis, was found to protect against liver damage from excess iron.
 The study is worth reading and looking into if you are worried about iron-induced liver damage.

-Avoiding Iron Fortified Foods…
+Avoiding Iron-Fortified Foods…

-Iron-fortified foods may be a problem for those carrying the hemochromatosis genetic variants.
-In the US, white rice and refined wheat products are fortified with iron.
+Research points to iron-fortified foods as a problem for those carrying hemochromatosis genetic variants.[ref]
+In the US, white rice and refined wheat products are fortified with iron (e.g., bread, cereal, and pasta – all have iron added).

 - A Swedish study looked at the effect of iron-fortified foods on iron absorption in men with hemochromatosis.[ref]
 The study found that eliminating iron fortification from foods significantly reduced the iron absorbed by the men in the study.
 The study also found that the time needed between phlebotomy (to maintain proper iron levels in hemochromatosis patients) was increased significantly.

 - A US study in 2012, though, declared that there is no evidence dietary iron content made a difference in ferritin concentration.
 In the study, they gave 200 people (homozygous for the HFE C282Y variant and high serum ferritin levels) surveys asking for information on the type of diet they had eaten for the last few years as well as alcohol intake.
-Then they compared the survey data to their serum ferritin levels to look for a correlation and drew the conclusion that iron intake doesn’t impact hemochromatosis.[ref]
+Then they compared the survey data to their serum ferritin levels to look for a correlation and concluded that iron intake doesn’t impact hemochromatosis.[ref]

 Historical perspective: Leeches, Bloodletting, and Iron fortification

-Related Genes and Topics:
+Related Articles and Topics:

 Alzheimer’s and APOE genotype